|

 Instrument

-Airplane Rating - Get confidence to complete the
+Airplane Rating - Get confidence

-flight when the weather is less than perfect.
-You will
+weather is less than perfect.
+You

-have the skills to make it safely to your destination
+will have the skills to make it

-in case conditions worsen.
+conditions worsen.

 |